#HERpower with Temitayo from Exalate

 In this edition, meet Temitayo, our Junior Operations Manager.

-Tayo, as we fondly call her, keeps everything in tune and on time with all of the tools we use for our day-to-day work.
+Tayo, as we fondly call her, not only excels in her role but keeps everything in tune and on time with all of the tools we use for our day-to-day work.

-In this conversation, she takes us through her Nigerian heritage, her career journey, and how she discovered where she wanted to be with Exalate.
+In this conversation, Tayo takes us through her Nigerian heritage, her career journey, and how she discovered where she wanted to be with Exalate.

 Bio